-of 10 shillings per day and better The government and the of work, this meeting of African mine owners, represented miners resolves to embark upon by the CM, agreed to use a general strike of all Africans the police to try to calm the employed on the gold mines, as from August 12, 1946."
+resolves to embark upon a general strike of all Africans employed on the gold mines, as from August 12, 1946.'

-Speaker after speaker took to the spite of severe beatings, stage and demanded immediate the workers continued with action.
+Speaker after speaker ascended the podium and demanded an immediate action.
 One worker said:

-homes in the reserves, our children naked and starving, we have noth- The police opened fire ing more to say.
+'When I think of how we left our homes in the reserves, our children naked and starving, we have nothing more to say.
 Every man must agree to strike on 12 August.
-It is better to die than go back with empty hands."
+It is better to die than go back with empty hands.'

-Immediately after the decision to known as Bloody Tuesday. strike was made, Marks emphasised the significance of the decision.
+Immediately after the decision to strike was made, JB Marks emphasised the significance of the decision.
 He called upon workers to ready themselves for the possibility of harsh repression by the government.

-"You are challenging the very basis of the cheap labour system,' he told them, 'and must be ready to sacrifice in the struggle for the right to live as human beings."
+You are challenging the very basis of the cheap labour system,' he told them, 'and must be ready to sacrifice in the struggle for the right to live as human beings.'

-The secretary of the Union, J.J Majoro, also announced to the gathering that "their repeated efforts to secure improvements by means of negotiation had always ended in failure, owing to the refusal of the Chamber of Mines to recognise the existence of the Union".
+The secretary of the Union, JJ Majoro, also announced to the gathering that 'their repeated efforts to secure improvements by means of negotiation had always ended in failure, owing to the refusal of the Chamber of Mines to recognise the existence of the Union.'
 There was little doubt, he warned, that the regime would attempt to suppress the strike by brute force.